-Fair trade ensures better prices and decent working conditions for farmers and workers in the developing world.
-It rebalances conventional trade, with fairly traded products benefiting their producers.
-However, products produced under fair trade conditions need to be available to the consumer at comparative prices.
+Products produced under fairtrade conditions need to be available to the consumer at comparative prices.
 The Government should campaign for lower, or no, EU tariffs for fairly traded products and a change in international trade rules to create favourable tariff regimes for sustainably produced products.
 It should end VAT for all fairly traded products as an intermediate measure.

-Since its creation by Labour the Department for International Development has done valuable work to promote fair trade.
+Since its creation by Labour, the Department for International Development has done valuable work to promote fairtrade.
 Future Governments should continue to support and expand the role that fair and ethical trade can play in helping the world's poorest families.
-It should provide more support to enable smallholders to form secondary co-operatives which will enable them to access fair trade markets.
+It should provide more support to enable smallholders to form secondary co-operatives which will enable them to access fairtrade markets.

-There also needs to be a fundamental reassessment of the future direction of Fair Trade.
-So far, the strategic intent of Fair Trade has been to establish a long-term price and a social premium, in order to help them move from a position of vulnerability to security and economic self-sufficiency.
-This has made a difference in the lives of tens of thousands of farmers across the world.
+There also needs to be a fundamental reassessment of the future direction of Fairtrade.
+So far, the strategic intent of Fairtrade has been to establish a long-term price and a social premium, in order to help them move from a position of vulnerability to security and economic self-sufficiency.
+This has made a difference in the lives of hundreds of thousands of farmers across the world.